Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

-We note that the HG is closely related to a class of graphs known as \textit{token graphs} $F_{k}(G)$~\cite{fabila2012token}, where one places $k$ indistinguishable \textit{tokens} on the vertices of a base graph $G$, and edges connect configurations that differ by moving a single token along an edge of $G$.
-In standard token graphs, the allowed moves are purely combinatorial, i.e., any token may traverse any edge.
-In contrast, the HG is \textit{operator–driven}: the off–diagonal Hamiltonians $\hat{H}^{\pm}_{r}$ define the allowable flips (NN, NNN) and serve as token generators.
+The HG is naturally identified with a class of graphs known as \textit{token graphs} $F_k(G)$~\cite{fabila2012token}, where $k$ indistinguishable \textit{tokens} are placed on the vertices of a base graph $G$, and edges connect configurations that differ by moving a single token along an edge of $G$.
+In HG setting, the token number $k$ is identified with the number of up spins, so each $F_k(G)$ corresponds to a fixed-$S^z_{\mathrm{tot}}$ sector.
+In particular, $\Gamma(G)=F_{|V|/\,2}(G)$.
+Thus, HG is the Hamiltonian realization of the token graph: the off-diagonal operators $\hat H_r^\pm$ act as token generators, whose action induces the graph adjacency.
+This operator-induced connectivity is encoded in the adjacency matrix, $A^\Gamma = \sum_{r=1}^2 A^\Gamma_r$. \be (A^\Gamma_r)_{\sigma \tau} = \braket{\sigma | \hat H^\pm_r | \tau} = \ee Here, $A^\Gamma_r$ represents the connectivity of the NN ($r=1$) and NNN ($r=2$) subgraphs.